International students FAQs

 -

-In the first instance, speak to your subject coordinator as it may be possible to be provided with online material such as lectures recordings to support you in your study for the period you are away.
+In the first instance, speak to your subject coordinator as it may be possible to access online material such as lecture recordings to support you in your study for the period you are away.
 Extensions of up to ten days can be granted by your Faculty when absences impact assessment.
 Beyond ten days, or if you are ineligible for an extension, existing Special Consideration provisions will continue to apply for students who experience ill health or other challenges impacting their studies.

 -